Home

 Rest day in Leh

-At the Beer Shop, we run into the shopkeeper from Kanji again, who buys the beer here that he sells in his store in Kanji.
+At the beer shop, we run into the shopkeeper from Kanji again; here he buys the beer that he later sells in his store in Kanji - at a very fair price considering the effort involved.

 Yartsa Guesthouse, Leh